Family history of Great Linford

-Born in 1862, Harry Bartholomew arrived in Great Linford around 1880, and set up a photography business on the village High Street.
-Read Harry’s story here.
+Born in 1862, Harry Bartholomew arrived in the village around 1880, and set up a photography business on the High Street.
+Read more about Harry Bartholomew.

 Newman Thomas Cole was born in Great Linford in 1855.
 His father was a baker who had moved to the village to start up his own business on the High Street.
 Newman wrote a short biography of his life, the first 10 years of which he spent in Great Linford.
-Read Newman's Story here.
+Read more about Newman Cole.

 Kizby and Kezia Rainbow

 Kizby and Kezia Rainbow did not have an easy life.
 In the early 1900s, the family were split up by the draconian poor laws, with Kizby and three of their children sent to the workhouse at Newport Pagnell.
 But they were able to reunite and make a life in Great Linford.
-Read the story of Kizby and Kezia Rainbow here.
+Read more about Kizby and Kezia Rainbow.

-Did you know that one of the residents of the Manor House in the early 1900s was American, the son of a preacher from the district of New York?
-Read the story of the Meads here.
+Did you know that one of the residents of the Manor House in the early 1900s was American named Charles Walter Med, the son of a preacher from the district of New York?
+Read more about Charles Walter Mead.

-Perhaps the most famous resident of Great Linford, Richard Napier ran an extraordinary medical practice from the village between 1597 and 1634, ministering to rich and poor alike.
-Read the story of the mage of Great Linford here.
+Perhaps the most famous resident of Great Linford, The Reverend Doctor Richard Napier ran an extraordinary medical practice from the village between 1597 and 1634, ministering to rich and poor alike.
+Read more about the Reverend Richard Napier.

-You may have walked past the large Scriviner family vault in St. Andrew’s churchyard, but did you know that John Scriviner was a successful London merchant in the glass trade?
-Read about John Scriviner here.
+You may have walked past the large Scrivener family vault in St. Andrew’s churchyard, but did you know that John Scrivener was a successful London merchant in the glass trade?
+Read more about John Scrivener.